phidatahq/aws-templates/phidata-agent-serverless-api-bedrock/README.md

-# Phidata Agent Serverless API Basic
+# Phidata Bedrock Agent Serverless API

 This is a basic example of how to use the Phidata Agent with a serverless API.